droveda/oauth2-openidconnect-course/NOTES06.md

 ## Client Authentication
 In all of our demos and projects, there was client authentication going on using the client id and client secret.
-ClintID and ClientSecret are the credentials given to the client itself, and the authorization server uses the client credentials to authenticate the client.
+CliendID and ClientSecret are the credentials given to the client itself, and the authorization server uses the client credentials to authenticate the client.

 ```
 "token_endpoint_auth_methods_supported": [